 In November 2011 we experienced the first major change to our original team structure when the Keen family returned to live in the United States.
 In September 2012 we underwent the second change when Graham and Terka Kervin left for study and work in Scotland.
 Then in November 2013, Christie Shockley returned to the United States.

 In 2013 and 2014 we were joined by new teammates Conor and Alyssa Kirkman, Kaylee Hartman, and Madison Swain, with the former three returning to the U.S. in 2015 and the latter in 2016 following their time of service.

 In July 2017 the Beall family returned to live in the United States, leaving behind Mitch Anderson as the last remaining original teammate.
-He and his wife Monika, however, gained additional team support in August 2017 when the Starnes family joined the effort.
+He and his wife Monika, however, gained additional team support from 2017-2018 when the Starnes family joined the effort.

 We thank our dear friends and former teammates for their wonderful friendship, faith, and love for us since our journey began together!

 In recent years our focus has turned from being a “team of missionaries” towards being a “church of missionaries.”
 Thanks to the numerical and spiritual growth of our church, the ministry is shared with and cared for by others.
 Our dreams of Czech and other local servant-leaders stepping forward with a similar vision and calling have become a reality!

 This journey could still be far from over.
 May God glorify His name and bless His church through us and the Czechs!